andyl/uber_gen/notes/design.md

 ## Notes

-- a playbook is a module with `use UberGen.Playbook`
+- a playbook is a module with `use UberGen.Action`
 - a playbook registers itself, borrowing techniques from `Mix.Task`

 ## Directory Structure